instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-8\.
-User2 is connected to Server's peer connection.
+8\. `user2` is connected to Server's peer connection:

 ```
                                                        .-------user2------.